elementary/docs/writing-apps/our-first-app/translations.md

    add_global_arguments('-DGETTEXT_PACKAGE="@0@"'.format (meson.project_name()), language:'c')
    ```

-2. Remove the lines that install your .desktop and appdata files and replace them with the following:
+2. Remove the lines that install your .desktop and metainfo files and replace them with the following:

    ```coffeescript
    #Translate and install our .desktop file